mkoura/dump2polarion/README.rst

 Usage
 -----
-Automatic submission out of the CSV, SQLite, junit-report.xml (from pytest) or Ostriz JSON input file to Polarion® XUnit Importer, or submission of pre-generated XUnit or Test Case xml files to corresponding Polarion® Importer:
+Automatic submission of testing results from the CSV, SQLite, junit-report.xml (from pytest) or Ostriz JSON input file to Polarion® XUnit Importer, or submission of pre-generated XUnit or Test Case xml files to corresponding Polarion® Importer:

 .. code-block::